stefanovazzocell/bencode/README.md

 - This library can encode `int` and `uint` as well as all their variations (i.e.: `int64`, `uint16`, ...) but it can only parse numbers of type `int`.
 - This library can only encode maps of type `map[string]interface{}` and slices of type `[]interface{}`.
 - Additional data after the initial parse will be ignored, unless another parse operation (such as `.AsList()`) is called on the same parser.
+- When parsing io.Reader strings are limited to ~8MB of size max.